Duque De Caxias Rio De Janeiro, Brazil Travel Guide

 Prioritize newer establishments.
 Use maps with accessibility overlays where available.
 Travel with a companion for additional support.

 Email ahead to hotels or tour operators about specific needs.
-Carry any necessary mobility aids or medical supplies.
+Carry any necessary devices for mobility or first-aid supplies.

 In areas where access is developing, your patience and proactive planning make a difference.